yliu6680/imooc-news-config/README.md

 The city.txt file is stored in the resources folder of the maven project, users could replace the txt file with their own.

-#### Implemented Breath First Search (BFS) algorithem to search the possible roads between two different input cities.
+#### Implemented Breath First Search (BFS) algorithm to search the possible roads between two different input cities.

 I utilized BFS to search whether the two cities are connected in the graph from the adjacent list, more details could be found in the analysis section.